jakubsvec001/ocaml.org/data/tutorials/language/1ms_00_modules.md

 end
 ```

-It creates a module `Extlib.List` that has everything the standard `List` module
+This creates a module `Extlib.List` that has everything the standard `List` module
 has, plus a new `uncons` function.
 In order to override the default `List`
 module from another `.ml` file, we need to add `open Extlib` at the beginning.